Do Go On - 536 - FedEx Flight 705

 So the three of them are now trying to subdue Callaway.

-And Tucker's able to get a hold of a hammer again
+And Tucker's able to get a hold of a hammer again.

-and hits Callaway one more time.
+hits Callaway one more time.

 According to the CVRD, they were cleared for any runway.